Swaps#

 plt.legend()

-The instantiation of an overnight interest rate swap with different payment frequencies is shown below.
+The example below instantiates an overnight interest rate swap with different payment frequencies:

 from sigtech.framework.instruments.ois_swap import OISSwap